Covered calls can be an excellent way to increase income from stocks but like all investments, covered calls aren’t perfect.

 Selling Covered Calls Requires High Capital

-Investing in stocks for selling covered calls requires a high level of capital, unlike some other investment strategies such as real estate and small business.
+Investing in stocks for selling covered calls requires a high level of capital, unlike some other investment strategies such as real estate or buying a small online business.

-This high level of capital is a disadvantage for covered call writing, but this is true for all stock investors.
+This high level of capital is a disadvantage for covered call writing, but high capital is required for all stock investors.

 And by adding covered call income to stock ownership, investors are leveraging their stock investments by adding another income stream to their holdings.

-When stock investors can get capital gains, dividend income and covered call income from a single stock, they are optimizing its return potential.
+When stock investors can get capital gains, dividend income, and covered call income from a single stock, they are optimizing its return potential.
+I refer to such strategies as Multi Wealth Builders as I explain in my video below.

 Capital Gains Are a Problem with Covered Call Strategies